Root Canal Therapy - Southlake, TX

 Each tooth is divided into two structural components: the crown, or portion which we see above the gingival or gum tissues, and the root portion which lies within the jaw or facial bones.
 Inside each tooth is tissue known as the dental pulp which is composed of nerve fibers and an internal blood supply, and is responsible for the growth and development of our teeth when we are children.
 The dental pulp exits within the crown and roots, with the bulk of the tissue housed in the pulp chamber of the crown and traveling down the roots through narrow channels known as root canals.

-We maintain a 95% success rate with non-surgical root canal therapy completed in our Southlake or Arlington offices.
-However, some people present with treatment having been started or even completed in another office, with symptoms still present.
-If you have had treatment initiated or completed in another office, and you are still experiencing symptoms, please call us.
-We are here to assist you in your treatment needs.
+We maintain a 95% success rate with non-surgical root canal therapy completed in our Southlake dental office.
+However, some people present with treatment having been started or even completed in another dental office, with symptoms still present.
+If you have had treatment initiated or completed in another dental office, and you are still experiencing symptoms, please call us.
+We are here to assist you in your treatment needs

 Although a root canal can successfully restore health to struggling teeth and prevent the need for extraction in many cases, there are certain circumstances where surgery becomes necessary.
 The most common of these surgeries is an apicoectomy, which is also known as root-end resection.
 Dr. Doctor will carefully remove both damaged tissue and the root tip, replacing it with biocompatible filling material.

 Post and Core